reference-architecture-ai/reference-architecture.ai/content/docs/bert-qa-benchmarking/index.md

 18) (integer) 0

 ```
-where `bert-qa{6fd}` is the key of the actual model saved (and it's large model).
-AI.INFO gives us cumulative duration 8928136 in microseconds and number of calls 58, which is approximately 153 miliseconds per call.
+Where `bert-qa{6fd}` is the key of the actual model saved (and its large model).
+AI.INFO gives us a cumulative duration 8928136 in microseconds and a number of calls 58, which is approximately 153 milliseconds per call.
-Let's make sure about it, reset stats and re-run benchmark:
+Let's make sure about it, reset stats and re-run the benchmark:
 ```
 127.0.0.1:30012> AI.INFO bert-qa{6fd} RESETSTAT
 OK